-The stock turbocharged Weber MPE 750 motor (Figure 4) is a highly tuned and well developed engine made to be sporty and practical.
-While Weber didn't leave much room to improve this engine, the Madison team found some places to improve efficiency, power, and fuel economy.
+The stock turbocharged Weber MPE 750 engine (Figure 4) is a highly tuned and well developed engine made to be sporty and practical.
+While Weber did not leave much room to improve this engine, the Madison team found some places to improve efficiency, power, and fuel economy.

-Figure 4: Model of the PWC version of the Weber AG MPE 750 engine.
+Figure 4: Model of the personal watercraft version of the Weber AG MPE 750 engine.

 The crank train is made with a nitrided shaft and a four counterweight balance shaft that is gear driven.
-This balances 50% of the oscillating masses and reduces friction losses significantly over typical motorcycle engines as seen in Figure 5 [6].
+This balances 50% of the oscillating masses and reduces friction losses significantly over typical motorcycle engines as seen in Figure 5 [7].

-Figure 5: Results from friction loss testing on several engines conducted by Weber AG [6].
+Figure 5: Results from friction loss testing on several engines conducted by Weber AG [7].

 Also, to improve tune ability, efficiency and consistency, the team utilized an electronic throttle body (ETB) in the intake system (Figure 6).
-The electronic throttle body replaces the two stock mechanical throttle bodies with the Bosch ETB found in the PWC version of the MPE 750 engine.
 This enhancement reduces complications of calibrating the engine, makes cold start possible, and improves idle conditions over an idle air controller.

-Figure 6: Picture of the Bosch electronic throttle body utilized on Polaris MSX personal watercrafts.
+Figure 6: Picture of the Bosch electronic throttle body utilized on the Bucky CFS.

 Fuel injection calibration and control was made possible by utilizing the electronic throttle body, a wideband oxygen sensor, and a fuel control strategy developed in Matlab Simulink.
 A Bosch Wideband O2 sensor was utilized in Bucky CFS for closed loop control of the fuel injection.
-During large transients where the closed loop system is unable to keep the air fuel ratio within one percent of stoichiometric, fuel injection control is determined by predefined, stoichiometric fueling tables.
+During large transients where the closed loop system is disabled and the fuel rate is determined from the MAF (Figure 7) and the desired stoichiometric ratio.
+If the MAF sensor faults, the controller switches to speed/density fueling.